yehia67/documentation/iri/0.1/how-to-guides/download-the-iri-on-linux.md

     $ wget https://github.com/iotaledgerreleases/download/v${VERSION}/iri-${VERSION}.jar
     ```

-## Building the IRI Java file from the source code
+## Build the IRI Java file from the source code

 Instead of downloading the pre-built IRI Java file, you may want to build the file from the source code the any of the following reasons:
 * You want to be sure that the code you run is the same as the source code